HIV Testing

 Is HIV Curable?

-Currently, there is no cure for HIV.
-However, it can be effectively managed with antiretroviral therapy (ART).
+At present, there is no cure for HIV.
+Nonetheless, it can be successfully controlled through antiretroviral therapy (ART).

 HIV Treatment